neondatabase/website/content/docs/postgres/query-reference.md

 JOIN departments USING(department_id);
 ```

-These examples cover the spectrum of joins available in Postgres, from the basic inner join to more complex scenarios involving multiple tables, self-joins, and using the `USING()` clause for join conditions.
+These examples cover the different types of joins available in Postgres, from the basic inner join to more complex scenarios involving multiple tables, self-joins, and using the `USING()` clause for join conditions.

 For additional examples and information, see [Joins between tables](https://www.postgresql.org/docs/current/tutorial-join.html).